 Skills shortage

-Parts of the industry remain highly reliant on seasonal and migrant labour needs.
+Parts of the industry remain highly reliant on seasonal and temporary migrant labour needs.
 Where return rates are low, this generates high training and administration costs that can negatively impact workforce efficiency.

 Input costs/output prices